Has Something Drastically Changed In Your Life?

 I’m grieving the loss of a loved one.
 Does processing that pain mean I have to forget that person?

-I understand that you will never be able to forget about someone close to you, and that’s absolutely not the goal of therapy.
-What counseling offers is the opportunity to separate the pain you feel from the person you’ve lost, allowing you to honor and enjoy his or her memory while you move forward.
+I understand that you will never be able to forget about someone close to you.
+That’s absolutely not the goal of therapy.
+What counseling offers is the opportunity to separate the pain you feel from the person you’ve lost.
+This allows you to honor and enjoy his or her memory while you move forward.
 Healing is possible.

 Even with life transitions counseling, I don’t think I’ll ever be able to feel comfortable with what has changed.